-If there is insufficient memory to create the generator then the function returns a null pointer and the error handler is invoked with an error code of GSL_ENOMEM.
+If there is insufficient memory to create the generator then the function returns a null pointer and the error handler is invoked with an error code of GSL ENOMEM.

-The generator is automatically initialized with the default seed, gsl_rng_default_seed.
-This is zero by default but can be changed either directly or by using the environment variable GSL_RNG_SEED (see Section 18.6 [Random number environment variables], page 207).
+The generator is automatically initialized with the default seed, $gsl_rng_default_seed$.
+This is zero by default but can be changed either directly or by using the environment variable GSL_RNG_SEED .